Performance Marketing Explained: How You Only Pay for Results

 Conversion Rate

-1. Define clear objectives
+1. Define Clear Objectives

-3. Select the right channels
+3. Select the Right Channels

 Choose platforms where your target audience is active and that fit your budget.
 Start with 1-2 channels and expand as your expertise grows.

-4. Implement robust tracking
+4. Implement Robust Tracking

 Ensure accurate conversion tracking via Google Analytics, Facebook Pixel, and platform-specific tracking tools.
 Without solid data, you cannot optimize.

-5. Start with test budgets
+5. Start with Test Budgets

-Start with small budgets to optimize your campaigns.
+Begin with small budgets to optimize your campaigns.
 Only increase investments for proven successful campaigns.

-6. Continuously optimize
+6. Optimize Continuously

 Performance marketing requires constant attention.
 Test different ad copy, visuals, targeting, and landing pages to improve performance.